Interface Push Button with Raspberry Pi Pico and Control LED

 Raspberry Pi Pico with LED and push button connection diagram

-In the above schematic, we can see that GPIO14 is connected with the anode pin of LED, and the cathode pin is connected with the common ground through the 220-ohm resistor.
+In the above schematic, we can see that GPIO14 is connected to the anode pin of the LED and the cathode pin is connected to the common ground through the 220-ohm resistor.

-The push-button has four terminals.
-One terminal is powered by 3.3 volts from Raspberry Pi Pico and the other terminal is connected by GPIO13 and the 10k ohm resistor which acts as a pull-down resistor.
-The other end of the resistor is connected with the common ground.
+A push button has four terminals.
+One terminal is powered by 3.3 volts from the Raspberry Pi Pico, and the other terminal is connected to GPIO13 and the 10k ohm resistor, which acts as a pull-down resistor.
+The other end of the resistor is connected to the common ground.

 Push button with Raspberry Pi Pico MicroPython